EtienneCdesgagne/Password-Generator/Pass-word generator/README.md

 ## Description

-Code to my random password generator.
+Code to my personal portfolio.

 Containing:
-A random password generator that allows users to specify if they would like to include
-    Uppercase letters
-    Lowercase letters
-    Numbers
-    Special characters
+    a navigation bar
+    a photo of myself
+    How to contact me
+    links to my previous work

 ## Installation